ehuntober/Django-blog/README.md

 ```

 #Table of Contents:
-none for now
+comming soon

 ## Installation:
 To use this project on your local server :
-you need to install python, django, and create a virtual environment before use
+you need to install python, django, and create a virtual environment before use , etc

 ## Usage:
-> Django-blog project structure is well detail, just run -- python manag.py -- startproject
+> Django-blog project structure is well detail, just run -- python manag.py -- runserver

 ## Contributing:
 This project is part of zuriteam training task

 ### Credits:
+***ehuntober***
-***To me( don'f forget to follow on github)***
+> Don't forget to follow on github